wzhang1984/NBSS/README.md

 **Fig. 3.
 Performance of breast cancer subtypes classification.** Values of cost function (left y-axis) and classification accuracy (right y-axis) are plotted against the number of iterations of NBC on the (**A**) training data and (**B**) validation data.
 Dash line indicates the accuracy of tumor stratification based on unsupervised random walk and non-propagated mutation profiles on the validation data.

 **Fig. 4.
 Subnetworks of breast cancer subtypes.** Subnetworks characterizing breast cancer subtypes extracted from Pathway Commons by NBC, defined as a set of genes with significantly different network-transformed scores between different subtypes (ANOVA FDR < 0.05) and their molecular interactions with higher than average activation scores (> 0.01) learned from NBC.
+The pie chart represents the relative ratio of the average propagated mutation score for the four subtypes.
+For example, the large cyan area on _ERBB2_ represents that its average propagation score is much higher in HER2 tumors than other subtypes.